apache/beam-site/README.md

     http://beam.incubator.apache.org

-It is important to note there are two sets of "website code" when dealing with the Apache Beam website.
+It is important to note there are two sets of "website code"  with respect to the Apache Beam website.

 1. The **Jekyll code** which contains all of the resources for building,